microsoft/Test-NetHLK/README.md

 Test-NetHLK is a module used for testing the advanced properties for Network Adapters and determining if a network switch supports the [Azure Stack HCI requirements](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/physical-network-requirements)

+This is a work in progress and is not currently a 'supported' repo.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a